jimbobbennett/mutt-matcher-iot/train-model.md

     python validate-model.py
     ```

 1. When prompted, enter the prediction key and the image file URL for your published model iteration.
-You can get these from the prediction API dialog from the **PredictionURL** button of the published iteration.
+You can get these from the prediction API dialog from the **Prediction URL** button of the published iteration.
 You then need the *Image file* url and prediction key.

     ![The prediction key and url dialog](./images/prediction-key-url.png)